-In this decomposition, weight spaces for the right action correspond to irreducible representations for the left action, while weight spaces for the left action correspond to irreducible representations for the right action. \item Pairs of standard Young tableaux (of the same shape) correspond to paths all the way up (from $S_1$ to $S_n$) and then all the way back down Young's lattice.
-Each weight vector in $\mathbb{C}[S_n]$ comes from a unique induction/restriction path, which can be encoded in terms of a pair of a restriction tableau and an induction tableau corresponding to the left and right weights. \end{enumerate} In the first part of this paper, we use induced representations to derive the weight basis for $\mathbb{C}[S_n]$ and work out its basic properties (orthogonality, various forms of duality between the left and right actions and induction and restriction, projection formulas, equivalence to matrix units).
-We also relate the weight basis to the better known Specht-style basis defined in terms of Young symmetrizers.
-Much of this is done by first working with the diagonal of $\mathbb{C}[S_n]$, which is the span of weight vectors whose left and right weights are equal, and extending our initial results using the left and right actions of $S_n$.
-As our basis is equivalent to matrix units, it is certainly not new, but we hope the additional interpretation in terms of induced representations is both illuminating and consistent with the spirit of \cite{bib_VO}.
-We also hope it helps in taking the limit $n \to \infty$, as well as other inductive constructions that involve passing from $S_n$ to $S_{n+1}$.
+In this decomposition, eigenspaces with a common weight for the right action are irreducible representations for the left action, and vice versa. \item Pairs of standard Young tableaux (of the same shape) correspond to paths all the way up (from $S_1$ to $S_n$) and then all the way back down Young’s lattice.
+These label weight vectors in $\mathbb{C}[S_n]$, with each pair of tableaux representing the corresponding vector’s induction path for the right action and restriction path for the left action, or vice versa. \end{enumerate} Thus, the left and right regular representation decomposes as